ava-labs/avalanche-docs/docs/subnets/create-a-mainnet-subnet.md

 ```

 As this operation involves a new [transaction](../apis/avalanchego/apis/p-chain.md#platformaddsubnetvalidator),
-we need some address to authorize the Subnet operation.
+some address is needed to authorize the Subnet operation.
 As there is only one control key in the Subnet, that one is going to be expected to be used for signing.
 That address is going to also pay the add Subnet validator TX fee of 0.001 AVAX.